 The Company accounts for derivative financial instruments (including certain derivative instruments embedded in other contracts) as either an asset or liability measured at its fair value.
 Changes in the fair value of derivatives are recognized currently in earnings unless specific hedge accounting criteria are met.
 The Company estimates fair value based on a discounted cash flow model.
 The fair value of derivative contracts that expire in less than one year are recognized as current assets or liabilities.
-Those that expire in more than one year are recognized as a cash flow hedge, changes in fair value are recognized in other comprehensive income until the hedged item is recognized in earnings.
+Those that expire in more than one year are recognized as long-term assets or liabilities.
+If the derivative is designated as a cash flow hedge, changes in fair value are recognized in other comprehensive income until the hedged item is recognized in earnings.
 The Company had no derivative financial instruments outstanding as of December 31, 2014.